 Although a king and two knights is considered insufficient mating material for other situations, a timeout against these pieces does not lead to a draw.
 If your opponent only has a king and two knights, and you run out of time, you will get the loss, not the draw.
-This is due to a king and two knights being technically possible to checkmate an opponent when they have another piece on the board, even though the mate can't be forced, it is still possible.
+This is due to a king and two knights being technically possible to checkmate an opponent, even though the mate can't be forced, it is still possible.

 If the information in this article is out of date or incorrect, or if you have questions about it, please let us know!